KwabenaNyinaku/nd00333-capstone/starter_file/README.md

 ## Automated ML
-An AutoML run was initaited with early stopping enabled, timeout minutes of fifteen, the primary metric of accuracy and featurization set to auto.
-The parkinson's dataset was then selected with the label column 'status' chosen, and lastly the task set to classification.
+An AutoML run was initiated with early stopping enabled, timeout minutes of fifteen, the primary metric of accuracy and featurization set to auto.
+The Parkinson's dataset was then selected with the label column 'status' chosen, and lastly, the task was set to classification.

 ### Results
 After the experiment time had elapsed, a Voting Ensemble model registered the best accuracy of 95.4%.
-The column 'PPE' topped as a most important feature, with 'spread1' and 'spread2' being the second and third respectively.
+The column 'PPE' topped as the most important feature, with 'spread1' and 'spread2' being the second and third respectively.

 ##